+Main walls

-Main walls Repair category 2 Notes The stonework is eroded and a building contractor can investigate and repair/replace as required.
-There are sections of stained stone/brickwork.
+Repair category 2

+Notes There are sections of eroded stonework and weathered render.
+A building contractor can repair/replace as required.

-Windows, external doors and joinery Repair category 2 Notes Windows are of mixed vintage.
-General age related wear and tear was noted to older units.
+Windows, external doors and joinery Repair category 2 Notes Window units are of mixed vintage.
+General age related wear and tear was evident including stiff handles.
 Ongoing repair and maintenance can be anticipated.
 The seals to double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
-Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
+Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening

+Windows, external doors and joinery

+Repair category 2

+Notes mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
-Decay was evident to fascia/soffit boards.